aicell-lab/mca-stable-diffusion/evaluation/evaluation.md

 # Evaluation techniques for generated images

-## Description
+### Description

-This project contains code for evaluation of generated images from the mitotic cell atlas model.
+The files in this directory contain code for evaluation of generated images from the mitotic cell atlas model.

-## Code Source
+### Code Source

-Code is based upon functions from the repository fld from https://github.com/marcojira/fld.git.
+Code is based on functions from the repository fld from https://github.com/marcojira/fld.git.
+Thank you!

 ## Environment Setup